dcmwijaya/Aquaponic-pH-Control-Monitoring-with-Type-2-Fuzzy-Method-Based-on-IoT-Bot/README.md

    <table><tr><td width="810">

-   • Electrical leakage current is caused by the use of non-standard PSUs or the lack of insulators used.
+   • Electrical leakage current is caused by the use of non-standard PSU or the lack of insulators used.

    • Lack of air circulation in the main box can cause heat.